Poor Laws in America: 1930s Edition

 Roy Hulm lived in South Dakota with his wife and ten children.
-However, Hulm was paralyzed and unable to do hard labor.
+However, Hulm was paralyzed and unable to do hard labor (ed. note: Based on feedback from the Hulm family, Roy suffered injuries that affected his employment opportunities, not that he was paralyzed).
 But he moved to Bismarck, North Dakota to seek employment in April 1937.
 He was promised work if he came back in two weeks’ time.
 They told him to move his family to Burleigh County on June 25, 1937.

 He applied to work for the Works Progress Administration (W.P.A), but the sheriff got an order to remove the Hulms back to South Dakota because they were indigent.
 However, South Dakota did not want them either.
 Burleigh County did not want them.
 At the end, they got shipped to Adams County, North Dakota, where they lived on charity.

 “Being under his care, the deputy sheriff of Adams County, who had some humanitarian instinct, chaperoned them while the sheriff of Perkins County removed them to Adams County.
 Adams County furnished them a home in Hettinger, and sent down to North Lemmon and retrieved their goods.
 Ever since the Hulms have been living upon the charity of Adams County.”

 Adams County eventually applied to the District Court for an order to show cause why the Hulms should not return to Burleigh County and why Adams County should not be reimbursed for its charity.
 In the end, the Court modified the payment from Burleigh to Adams County of $164.73.

 The Court noted that few records show such “callousness toward human beings as this controversy between South Dakota and North Dakota discloses.”